- Teaching application form 2017-18

 PLEASE ANSWER THE FOLLOWING QUESTIONS:

-1) Please describe briefly your TEFL experience and total TEFL teaching hours to date: for your most significant and recent positions, briefly describe your duties, levels handled, weekly working hours, main coursebooks used and general level of job satisfaction.
+1) Describe briefly your TEFL experience and total TEFL teaching hours to date: for your most significant and recent positions, briefly describe your duties, levels handled, weekly working hours, main coursebooks used and general level of job satisfaction.

 2) What do you consider your strengths as an EFL teacher?
 What weaknesses are you aware of in your teaching that you would like to overcome?